terencezl/terencezl.github.io/index.md

 > > Predicting properties from atomic configurations with linear models, cross validation and selection (cluster expansion formalism).
 >
 > ![img](/public/imgs/TiN.jpg){: style="width: 90%;max-width:600px" }
+>
+> NOTE: if you would like to plan for a transition from PhD to the SWE/ML/AI industry, prepare early, and read [A Survival Guide to a PhD](http://karpathy.github.io/2016/09/07/phd/) from Andrej Karpathy and the [HN discussion](https://news.ycombinator.com/item?id=12447495).
 </details>

 -----------------